xscriptordev/x-linux/README.md

 <h1 align="center"> X Linux </h1>

-**XOs** is a custom Arch Linux–based distribution focused on simplicity, clean X branding, and reproducible builds.
+**X** is a custom Arch Linux spin focused on simplicity, clean X branding, and reproducible builds.
-This repository contains the full ArchISO profile and post-installation assets used to generate the official XOs ISO image.
+This repository contains the full ArchISO profile and post-installation assets used to generate the official X Linux ISO image.

 > **Project status:** Under active development